-- customer types, including any customers who are PEPs and their associates; - · the types of designated services it provides; - how the entity provides its designated services (for example, overthe-counter or online); and - the foreign jurisdictions with which it operates or conducts business.
+- customer types, including any customers who are PEPs and their associates; - the types of designated services it provides; - how the entity provides its designated services (eg, over the counter or online); and - the foreign jurisdictions with which it operates or conducts business.

-The Australian government has declared via regulations to the AML/CTF Act that Iran and the Democratic People's Republic of Korea are prescribed foreign countries for the purposes of the AML/CTF Act and are subject to AML/CTF countermeasures, including enhanced customer due diligence obligations and certain prohibitions on dealings.
+The Australian government has declared via regulations to the AML/ CTF Act that Iran and the Democratic People's Republic of Korea are prescribed foreign countries for the purposes of the AML/CTF Act and are subject to AML/CTF countermeasures, including enhanced CDD obligations and certain prohibitions on dealings.

-Other than in relation to prescribed foreign countries, the AML/CTF Act does not specify high-risk categories of customers or designated services.
+Other than in relation to prescribed foreign countries, the AML/ CTF Act does not specify high-risk categories of customers or designated services.
 Rather, it is up to the reporting entity to determine whether a particular designated service or customer is high risk.
-The risk level determines the risk-based customer identification procedures to be conducted, including whether enhanced customer due diligence procedures will be undertaken and additional identification information collected and verified (see question 17).
-Reporting obligations may also apply depending on the nature of a transaction (see question 19).
+The risk level determines the risk-based customer identification procedures to be conducted, including whether enhanced CDD procedures will be undertaken and additional identification information collected and verified.
+Reporting obligations may also apply depending on the nature of a transaction.

 For all foreign PEPs and high-risk domestic or international organisation PEPs, reporting entities must closely monitor the transactions conducted by that customer.
-If a reporting entity suspects that a transaction undertaken by a PEP involves funds that are the proceeds of corruption or other criminal activity, it must submit a suspicious matter report (SMR) to AUSTRAC.
+If a reporting entity suspects that a transaction undertaken by a PEP involves funds that are the proceeds of corruption or other criminal activity, it must submit a SMR to AUSTRAC.

-19 Record-keeping and reporting requirements
+Record-keeping and reporting requirements

-Describe the record-keeping and reporting requirements for covered institutions and persons.
+19 Describe the record-keeping and reporting requirements for covered institutions and persons.